vagran/GateForge/README.md

 of open-source hardware toolchains like Yosys, which lack full support for SystemVerilog.

 It does not tend to introduce any new concepts, but mostly just wraps Verilog into Python DSL, so that you can use any Python features you want for metaprogramming over your synthesizable logic.
+If you are familiar with Verilog and Python, then you are mostly familiar with this framework.

 ## Table of Contents
 - [Overview](#overview)